hecerinc/Notes-On/finanzas/chap14.md

 **So long as you can afford to put the money aside, you should seriously consider joining a 401(k)/403(b)/457 plan if your employer offers one**.

 This is especially true when one considers the matching features offered by many of these plans.
-Most comapnies that offer 401(k) plans have some type of matching contributions program, often putting up 50 cents (or more) for every dollar contributed by the employee.
+Most companies that offer 401(k) plans have some type of matching contributions program, often putting up 50 cents (or more) for every dollar contributed by the employee.
 This is basically **free money**.

-##### Roth IRA
+##### Roth 401(k)

 First available in 2006, the **Roth 401(k)** is just like a traditional 401(k) except for one thing: **All contributions to Roth 401(k) plans are made in after-tax dollars**.